-The final stop is at Hoosier Cupboard Candy, Snacks & Ice Cream, which is located in a historic train depot.
+Next is Hoosier Cupboard Candy, Snacks & Ice Cream, which is located in a historic train depot.
 This throwback shop is known for their hand-dipped ice cream and milkshakes, but you’ll also find old fashioned sodas and jars of taffy, gummies and chocolate lining the walls.

 Another Franklin favorite is Jack's Donuts, which got its start with doughnuts, but which also features an excellent ice cream selection.